Last Updated on June 11, 2023 by Admin

 In this technologically advanced age, one needs to have command over digital tools for collaboration and

-Digital skills are skills related to being digitally literate, using digital devices, communication applications, and networks to access and manage information.
+Digital skills are related to being digitally literate, using digital devices, communication applications, and networks to access and manage information.
 Whether you’re looking for a new job or want to start your own business, digital skills are the key to success.

 2. Higher Cognitive Skills

 In any professional field, you use cognitive skills to solve problems in the workplace and improve the quality of your work.
-Displaying cognitive skills both in an interview and on your resume can also make you a more appealing job candidate.
+Displaying cognitive skills both in an interview and on your resume can make you a more appealing job candidate.

 Cognitive skills are often divided into nine different categories.
 These mental skills reflect another method that your brain uses to interpret and use information effectively.

 - Selective attention

 - Divided attention